 Senior management reviews accounts receivable on a regular basis to determine if any receivables will potentially be uncollectible.
 We include any accounts receivable balances that are estimated to be uncollectible in our overall allowance for doubtful accounts.
 After all attempts to collect a receivable have failed, the receivable is written off against the allowance.
-Based on the information available to us, we believe our allowance for doubtful accounts as of December 31, 2015 is adequate.
+Based on the information available to us, we believe our allowance for doubtful accounts as of December 31, 2016 is adequate.
 However, actual write-offs might exceed the recorded allowance.
 Refer to Note 5.

 Marketable Securities - Our marketable securities, which are classified as available-for-sale, are stated at fair value, and primarily consist of investments in exchange traded funds comprised of dividend paying companies.
-The fair value of the marketable securities is \$396,000 at December 31, 2015; an unrealized loss of \$68,000 is included in other comprehensive income.
-The fair value of the marketable securities was \$463,000 at December 31, 2014; an unrealized loss of \$20,000 was included in other comprehensive income.
+The fair value of the marketable securities is \$418,000 at December 31, 2016; an unrealized gain of \$22,000 is included in other comprehensive loss.
+The fair value of the marketable securities was \$396,000 at December 31, 2015; an unrealized loss of \$68,000 was included in other comprehensive loss.

 Property and Equipment - Property and equipment are recorded at cost and depreciated over their estimated useful lives using the straight-line method.
 Leasehold improvements are amortized over the shorter of the lease term or the estimated useful life of the related asset.
 Upon retirement or sale, the cost of assets disposed of and the related accumulated depreciation are removed from the accounts and any resulting gain or loss is credited or charged to income.
 Repairs and maintenance costs are expensed as incurred.
 We continually evaluate whether events and circumstances have occurred that indicate the remaining estimated useful life of property and equipment may warrant revision, or that the remaining balance of these assets may not be recoverable.
 An asset is considered to be impaired when its carrying amount exceeds the sum of the undiscounted future net cash flows expected to result from the use of the asset and its eventual disposition.
 The amount of the impairment loss, if any, which is equal to the amount by which the carrying value exceeds its fair value, is charged to current operations.
-For each of the years ended December 31, 2015 and 2014, no such impairment existed.
+For the year ended December 31, 2015, no such impairment existed.
+As a result of a comprehensive physical inventory at our U.S. based operations in 2016, various assets were disposed of and the cost of the assets and related accumulated depreciation were removed from the accounts.
+A net loss of \$1,000 was recognized in the year ended December 31, 2016.